-Vitamin D deficiency common among adolescents evaluated for weight-loss surgeryJune 25th, 2012 in Health
+Vitamin D deficiency common among adolescents evaluated for weight-loss surgeryJune 25, 2012 in Medicine & Health / Health

 Most adolescents preparing for weight-loss, or bariatric, surgery are deficient in vitamin D, a new study demonstrates.
 The results to be presented at The Endocrine Society's 94th Annual Meeting in Houston.